RobotnikAutomation/logrotate/README.md

 - create: Right after the rotation, the new log file with the same name as the newly rotated one is created.

 With these parameters the files will be rotated up to 4 times when they exceed the size 1k or a week has passed.
-Since the file is rotated every 7 days, 4 times maximum, there will be no files older than 28 days.
+Since the files are rotated every 7 days, 4 times maximum, there will be no files older than 28 days, except for those that are empty, which are not rotated.

 ## Logrotate-state